 Where to eat in the 9/11 Memorial and Museum area

 Being in the middle of the Financial District, there aren't too many restaurants in the 9/11 Memorial and Museum area, but there are a couple of places worth checking out:

 - Delmonico's - A relatively expensive steakhouse but one that scores fairly high on TripAdvisor.

-Speaking of The Oculus, I recommend you stop by while you're in the area to visit to the World Trade Center.
-It is a building with a very particular design, which houses the World Trade Center train station and a shopping mall where you will find shops, restaurants, and cafes.
+Speaking of The Oculus, I recommend that you stop by when you visit the World Observatory.
+It is a building with a very particular design, which houses the World Trade Center train station and a shopping centre where you will find shops, restaurants and cafes.

-If you love photography or are looking for the best photos for your Instagram feed, it's the perfect place to add to your list of New York must-sees.
-The Oculus is open from 10:00 a.m. to 20:00 p.m. from Monday to Saturday and from 11:00 a.m. to 19:00 p.m. on Sundays.
+If you love photography or are looking for the best photos for your Instagram, it's the perfect place to add to your list of New York must-sees.
+The Oculus is open from 10:00 to 20:00 Monday to Saturday and from 11:00 to 19:00 on Sundays.

 Other interesting tours in New York